GabriellGarcia/gabriellgarcia/README.md

 <p> 👨‍💻 About Me:

-📍 I work in the production area at the company Minsait Indra, in Spain.
+📍 I work in the production area at the company Minsait Indra, in Spain/Brazil.
 </p>
 🎯 I'm focusing on achieving my goal of becoming a Developer.